 There are a few equipment manufacturers who have either already introduced stainless bars or are in the process of introducing stainless bars for mass production.
 These include American Barbell, Rogue Fitness, Vulcan Strength, York, Ivanko, etc…

 As a company known to stay current with emerging trends in the equipment space, Rep Fitness first introduced their stainless steel power bar in early 2017.
-Unfortunately due to some issues with the heat treatment of the bars, the weight capacity was limited to only 400 lbs.
-As such, Rep Fitness heavily discounted the bars and decided to go back to the drawing board to refine their bar and release a new version.
+Due to some issues with heat treatment, and later some knurl ring measurement issues, Rep Fitness heavily discounted the bars and decided to go back to the drawing board to refine their bar and release a new version.

 Stainless Steel vs. the Field

 When it comes to selecting a barbell, the coating (or lack thereof) is a very important factor to consider.
 Depending on your budget, lifting conditions, aesthetic preferences, etc… you have options that will be more suitable for your specific needs.

 Below is a list of benefits that stainless steel offers over other finish types:

 - Corrosion Resistance – Arguably the biggest benefit of stainless steel is its ability to fight off rust and limit oxidation.
 If you train in a humid environment like I do in my North Carolina garage, oxidation is a very real thing.
 If you look at it on a linear spectrum, bare/raw steel is the most susceptible to rust and stainless steel is the most resistant to rust.
 In fact, stainless steel is extremely effective at fending off oxidation.
 Because of this, and because of the growing garage gym population, stainless has become a very popular choice.